Pranshu-Tripathi/Pranshu-Tripathi/README.md

-### A Little Introduction
+### Introduction

-Currently, I am working at Schrodinger Inc. as a Software developer.
-I am working with modern C++ and QT frameworks in this work profile.
+I am a working professional at Schrodinger Inc. as a Software developer.
+I am experienced with modern C++ and QT frameworks in this work profile.
 I have a keen interest in developing my understanding of how different architectures in software industries are being used and scaled.
-I am also curious about the functioning of various ML/AI models and in free time I try developing them on my own.
+I have led cutting edge Agentic AI systems at schrodinger anc currently building and scaling agentic system.

 🎓Studied at Indian Institute of Information Technology, Allahabad (2019-2023) (9.16 GPA)